gluppler/S-NES-BOY/CONTRIBUTING.md

-# Contributing to S-NES
+# Contributing to S-NES-BOY

 Thank you for your interest in contributing!
-This document provides guidelines and instructions for contributing to S-NES, a codebase dedicated to learning and development of NES, SNES, and Famicom systems and programming.
+This document provides guidelines and instructions for contributing to S-NES-BOY, a codebase dedicated to learning and development of NES (Nintendo Entertainment System), SNES (Super Nintendo Entertainment System), and Game Boy systems and programming.

 ## Code of Conduct